Chapter 2 : 1. The Unmanned Lighthouse

 “Easier there, tiger,” he settled the hands, placing his own over the set of keys.
 When Harry looked up at him, pouting, Sirius growled.
 “That didn’t work with Lily, or Prongs, and it’s not going to work with-”

 Harry’s eyes began to well up, his body hiccuping, prepared to wail out again.
-Sirius sighed, dropping his hands away from Harry’s.
+Sirius sighed, dropping his hands away from Harry’s so he could play with the keys again.

 “Bloody manipulator.
 Got his eyes from Lily, and he’s already got Prong’s pout.
 Evil,” he muttered, side-eyeing the baby as he avoided getting slapped by the set of keys.
 “He’ll trick people into doing anything he says.”
 Hermione giggled, the sound causing Sirius’ head to snap up before a slow grin spread over his lips.
 “He does, doesn’t he?”